SpeedyG3/Authentication_fromScratch/README.md

 ### Important Notes
 Make sure to have MongoDB running locally on port 27017 or update the connection string in index.js accordingly.
-The app uses a simple session secret for demonstration purposes.
+The app uses a simple session secret for demonstration purposes and This demo does not include comprehensive error handling.
 In a production environment, a more secure session configuration is recommended.
 This is a basic authentication demo and should not be considered secure for production use without additional security measures.
 Feel free to explore and modify the code to suit your needs!